ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 namespace for any command-line option or environment variable it finds.
 Because the `proc` namespace is used, these values will be preferred over any stored values in a cascading lookup.

 There is also the `gopts` plugin.
-It is a global plugin and should be mounted via `kdbEnsure`.
-This plugin extracts `argv` and `envp` via OS specific APIs and then calls `elektraGetOpts`.
-The advantage of using `gopts` is that it retrieves command-line options before any validation plugins are called.
+It is a global plugin and should be mounted by passing a contract created with `elektraGOptsContract` to `kdbOpen`.
+The advantage of using `gopts` is that it parses command-line options before any validation plugins are called.
 This means that values passed on the command-line can be validated.

 ## Setup